 Approximately 11% of adults in the Richmond area have diabetes, which is above the national average.
 In response to this community need, the YMCA of Greater Richmond has developed a community-oriented diabetes self-management program.
-The program has served approximately 300 individuals to date.
+The program has served over 300 individuals to date.

 The goal of this partnership between the YMCA of Greater Richmond and the VCU Departments of Family Medicine and Psychology is to build research capacity regarding diabetes self-management in Richmond.
 The YMCA has engaged VCU to collaborate on evaluating their diabetes self-management program and to develop recommendations for program sustainability.
 This project will act as a catalyst for: